gr33nm0nk2802/Data-Structures-and-Algorithms/JavaScript.md

 console.log(lol.writer);  // wut
 ```

-Notice the syntax used to invoke the getter and setter.
+**Notice the syntax used to invoke the getter and setter.
 They do not even look like functions.
 Getters and setters are important because they hide internal implementation details.
-Note: It is convention to precede the name of a private variable with an underscore (_).
+Note: It is convention to precede the name of a private variable with an underscore (_).**

 ## Modules, Import and Export

 In order to make JavaScript more modular, clean, and maintainable; ES6 introduced a way to easily share code among JavaScript files.
 This involves exporting parts of a file for use in one or more other files, and importing the parts you need, where you need them.
-In order to take advantage of this functionality, you need to create a script in your HTML document with a type of module.
+In order to take advantage of this functionality, we need to create a script in your HTML document with a type of module.

 `<script type="module" src="index.js"></script>`